bidego/bidego/README.md

 💻 **Senior Developer** | 🌐 **SRE / DevOps** | 🚀 **Passionate about architecture and automation**

-I’m a technology enthusiast with over **20 years of experience** in software development, currently focused on **SRE/DevOps**, environment standardization, and cloud delivery automation.
+I am a tech-passionate professional with **20+ years of experience** in software development, now focused on **SRE/DevOps**, environment standardization, and cloud automation.

+Core Tech Stack:

-My daily stack includes **Kubernetes (GKE), GitLab CI/CD, Bash scripting, Terraform, Istio, and HashiCorp Vault**, plus backend experience with **Java, Node.js, Ruby, Scala** and frameworks like **Play Framework, Spring, Micronaut, Quarkus, NestJS**
+Infrastructure: **Kubernetes (GKE), GitLab CI/CD, Terraform, Istio, HashiCorp Vault, Bash Scripting**.

+Backend & Frameworks: Java, Node.js, Ruby, Scala | Play Framework, Spring, Micronaut, Quarkus, NestJS.

+Experience Highlights:

-I’ve worked on projects ranging from **inventory management systems** to **multi-tenant CMS** and **REST APIs with React interfaces for product & stock management**.
+Retail: Developed everything from inventory management systems to multi-tenant CMS and React-powered REST APIs for stock management.

-I’ve faced big challenges like performing **reverse engineering on critical systems** and leading **on-premise monolith migrations to the cloud**.
+Fintech: Worked on private banking multi-payment platforms and external risk analysis integrations.

+Healthcare: Involved in the industry since 2015.
+After building a scheduling system that served its purpose for 7 years (RIP), I moved on to high-stakes challenges: **reverse engineering legacy critical systems** and leading **on-premise to cloud migrations** for industry-leading companies, as well as **implementing FHIR interoperability standards**.

 ---